slcsta/kitten_memory_frontend/README.md

-Kitten Memory is SPA that provides a simple game of memory with kittens.
+Kitten Memory is a SPA that provides a simple game of memory with kittens.
 A user is tasked with finding all card-matching kittens.
 Scores are recorded via how many attempts it takes to find all matches.
 See the backend here: https://github.com/slcsta/kitten_memory_backend.
 This is the React-Redux front end.

 ## Getting Started
 Make sure you have the following tools installed on your system: